mattermost/docs/source/overview/product.rst

 Get started with a `free trial license <https://about.mattermost.com/trial/>`_.
 You can later purchase online with a `credit card <https://about.mattermost.com/pricing/>`_ or by `bank transfer <https://about.mattermost.com/quotation/>`_.

-For purchases above 3,000 seats, please contact our `sales department <https://about.mattermost.com/contact/>`_.
+For purchases above 3,000 seats, please contact our `enterprise sales team <https://about.mattermost.com/contact/>`_.